TV Tropes Needs Your Help

 .
 This way, the newly-made monk/nun will be permanently restricted in movement and any voluntary or assisted attempt to return to secular life will be considered a sacrilege.
 Also, celibacy means they won't have children.

-In a less permanent variation, monasteries are also a popular choice for wealthy families to place their daughters in until they marry: a monastery means strict upbringing, education, and more or less guaranteed virginity.
-Bonus points for not needing to provide the kid with class-relevant and expensive dresses while she is kept there.
+In a less permanent variation, convents of nuns are also a popular choice for wealthy families to place their daughters in until they marry: they'll have a strict upbringing, education, and more or less guaranteed virginity.
+Bonus points for not needing to provide the kid with class-relevant and expensive dresses while she is kept there.note

 of The Exile